-A collection of records, images, case studies, audiorecordings, and surveys from the Fisk University race relations department and its annual institute between 1943 and 1970.
-Offers a wealth of insight into the Civil Rights Movement, segregation, discrimination, and racial theory in the 20th-century United States.
+Includes records, images, case studies, audio recordings, and surveys from the Fisk University race relations department and its annual institute between 1943 and 1970 covering topics such as the Civil Rights Movement, segregation, discrimination, and racial theory.

 Contains deep information on companies, markets, and people worldwide, for both public and private capital markets.
 Screen using a combination of financial, qualitative, and event-driven criteria.
-Has 24/7 global client support.
 Export to Excel, or pull your results using the Excel Plug-in.

 Registration is required for access to Capital IQ.
-For current UConn faculty, staff, and students, sign up using your UConn email address.
+For current UConn faculty, staff, and students, ensure you are on campus or UConn VPN before signing up using your UConn email address.